Shynar88/A-Eye/README.md

 **How to reproduce Demo results**<br/>
 Run the first cell of Server.ipynb.
 It will take care of dependecies installations for all models and server environment.
-Run the seconde call of Server.ipynb.
+Run the seconde cell of Server.ipynb.
 It will run the server.
 The ngrok address will be displayed as output.
 Copy the address(ex:123124ngrok.io) and paste it on line 200 of ViewController.swift.
 Build and run the Xcode Project on IPhone.
 Done.
 Note: don't run Xcode project on Xcode's simulator, it will not work, because access to IPhone's camera is needed. <br/>

 ## References
 Implementation of TTS inference code uses [TTS implementation by CorentinJ](https://github.com/CorentinJ/Real-Time-Voice-Cloning.git)<br/>